BYU-PRISM/GEKKO/docs/solver_extension.rst

 Solver extension
 =======================================

     GEKKO includes a limited interface to access more solvers.
-GEKKO can convert the model to AMPL syntax, making use of the AMPLPY library and allowing access to various supported solvers.
+The solver extension module can convert the model to AMPL syntax, allowing access to various supported solvers by making use of the AMPLPY library.
 Alternatively, a .mod file (AMPL model file) can be output and solved by uploading to `NEOS <https://neos-server.org>`_.

+    The free version of AMPL limits a model to 300 variables and 300 constraints.
+Licensing and more details can be obtained from the `AMPL website <https://ampl.com>`_.

     The converter between GEKKO model to AMPL syntax is limited and does not support the full range of model building functions and options available in GEKKO.
 However,